ysyk2021/turning-deficiencies-into-assets-how-to-use-your-flaws-to-your-advantage/src/chapter-5-2.md

-Chapter: Techniques for Building Confidence and Self-esteem
+Techniques for Building Confidence and Self-esteem
 ===========================================================

 In this chapter, we will explore various techniques and strategies for building confidence and self-esteem.
 We will delve into practical methods that can help you embrace your flaws, recognize your worth, and utilize your unique qualities as assets.